mayacalabria/FinalSoftDesProject/README.md

 ## To Install before use

-* $pip install -r requirements.txt
+* $pip install -r Requirements.txt
-  * requirements.txt can be found under /Before Use/requirements.txt
+  * Requirements.txt can be found under /BeforeUse/Requirements.txt

 ## How to Run